Modular Dwelling Startup by USF Architecture Graduates Provides Hope for Future Disaster Relief

 The AbleNook structure comes flat-packed, and two people can assemble it without tools in about four hours.
 The framing snaps together and is customizable, so units can be combined easily to create larger spaces as necessary.
 The homes are fully insulated, and they can be equipped for electricity and adjust to sit level on any terrain.

 For individuals and families seeking temporary shelter in the aftermath of a devastating storm, AbleNook offers a simple and comfortable solution.
-"The insulated panels of aircraft-grade aluminium panels go together like Legos.
+"The insulated panels of aircraft-grade aluminum panels go together like Legos.
 There are no pieces to lose," Verdecia told Forbes.

 "The ingenuity behind the design is how it clips together and connects and its flexibility.
 It has to be de-mountable and re-constructed indefinitely," he said.
 According to the company website, "Every component of AbleNook has been designed for complete simplicity of assembly, expandability, and flexibility of use."